Grade 1 Math

 Multiplication for beginners should always begin with understanding groups.
 When children see multiplication as repeated addition, they feel confident and less afraid of math.

+Give them time.
+Use objects.
+Make it fun.
+Stay patient.
 When your child is ready to practice more, structured exercises make a big difference.